Thursday, March 31, 2016

 Have U Had Yer Vasectomy Today? or The Cost of Children

-There's not much to Beatty, but I figgerd ah'd best git busy if I was gonna see what there was to see in the 32 minutes it was gonna tayk the dryer to do hits thang.
+There's not much to Beatty, Nevada, but I figgerd ah'd best git busy if I was gonna see what there was to see in the 32 minutes it was gonna tayk the dryer to do hits thang.

 What I found was so personal it made my teeth ache...